American Period Furniture

 Design & Collaboration

 Projects begin with a collaborative design conversation to establish intent, scale, and context within the space.
-I work closely with designers and clients to refine proportion, functional requirements, and visual balance before construction begins.

-Once a design direction is established, I oversee the execution of the piece from joinery through finish, maintaining continuity between design intent and craftsmanship.
+Once a direction is established, I oversee the execution of the piece from joinery through finish, maintaining continuity between design intent and craftsmanship.

 Scope & Capacity